spjaiswal/MVS_DepthNet/README.md

 --- 1.0 Prerequisites
-PyTorch
-The PyTorch version used in the implementation is 0.3.
+PyTorch: The PyTorch version used in the implementation is 0.3.
 OpenCV
 NumPy

 --- 2.0 Run the example